facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 # 2. Built in recovery options.
-There are often factory reset options which allow and administraytor password to be reset but this makes changes to the exhibit.
+There are often factory reset options which allow and administrator password to be reset but this makes changes to the unit.
 1. Swann MAC address by-pass. with many older Swann systems the MAC address of the device is the master password reset for the device.

 If you follow the fogot passowrd prompts it will state that it will send you an email (which it cant do as its disconnected on your bench).
 You will then be greeted by a screen to enter a password, if this is limited to Hex digits 0-F chances are the MAC address of the device is the master reset password.

 The MAC can be discoveed utilising SWANN'S own tools or utilising tools such as netdiscover Plug your machine into the target device and utilise netdiscover.